 Chevron

 The main thing that you need to know about Chevron’s app is that it allows members to pay for their gas using PayPal or Venmo when they pay via the Chevron app.
-If you want to save money on gas, you must sign up (and be approved) for the Chevron Techron Advantage Visa or the Techron Advantage Credit Card.
+To save money on gas, you must sign up (and be approved) for the Chevron Techron Advantage Visa or the Techron Advantage Credit Card.
 Another option is accumulating points by grocery shopping in participating grocery stores (more on this below).

 Sign up for Chevron’s program here.